 Test-taking Strategies for the Analytical Writing Measure

-- Before taking the GRE® revised General Test, review the strategies, sample topics, essay responses and reader commentary for each task contained in this section.
+- Before taking the GRE® General Test, review the strategies, sample topics, essay responses and rater commentary for each task contained in this section.
 Also review the scoring guides for each task.
-This will give you a deeper understanding of how readers evaluate essays and the elements they're looking for in an essay.
+This will give you a deeper understanding of how raters evaluate essays and the elements they're looking for in an essay.

 - It is important to budget your time.
 Within the 30-minute time limit for the Issue task, you will need to allow sufficient time to consider the issue and the specific instructions, plan a response and compose your essay.
 Within the 30-minute time limit for the Argument task, you will need to allow sufficient time to consider the argument and the specific instructions, plan a response and compose your essay.
 Although the GRE raters who score your essays understand the time constraints under which you write and will consider your response a first draft, you still want it to be the best possible example of your writing that you can produce under the testing conditions.